 - Durable medical equipment and other items for home or personal use, except as provided in the Plan Document. - Membership in health clubs, diet plans or other organizations, even if recommended by a physician or a qualified health provider for the purpose of losing weight. - Any counseling or courses in diabetes management other than as described in the Plan Document. - Stays at special facilities or spas for the purpose of diabetes education/management. - Special foods, diet aids and supplements related to dieting. - Any item that is not both medically necessary and prescribed by the covered person's physician or qualified health provider. - Prosthetic devices, except as provided in the Plan Document.
 Examples of non-covered items include, but are not limited to: - Bite plates/dental prosthetics, except for maxillofacial prosthetic devices used to replace anatomic structures lost during treatment of tumors; - Optical or visual aids, including eyeglasses or contact lenses, except for the treatment of congenital aphakia or for aphakia following cataract surgery when an intraocular lens is not medically possible; - Penile implants (except as medically necessary for those suffering from erectile dysfunction resulting from disease or traumatic injury, or who have undergone radical prostatectomy); - Foot orthotics (except as medically necessary and subject to Precertification); or experimental or research prostheses. - Treatment of pattern baldness. - Injectable infertility drugs.
-These drugs are covered under the Pharmacy Plan. - Cost for an ovum donor or donor sperm. - Cost for freezer storage of sperm, ova and/or embryos. - Ovulation predictor kits. - In-vitro services for women who have undergone tubal ligation. - Reversal of tubal ligations. - Any fertility services if the plan member has undergone a vasectomy. - All nonmedical costs related to procuring donor sperm or donor ovum, donor embryos, or surrogacy services. - Services to reverse voluntary sterilizations.
-Any nonmedical costs related to procuring donor sperm, donor ova, donor embryos or surrogacy services.
+These drugs are covered under the Pharmacy Plan. - Cost for an ovum donor or donor sperm. - Cost for freezer storage of sperm, ova and/or embryos. - Ovulation predictor kits. - In-vitro services for women who have undergone tubal ligation. - Reversal of tubal ligations. - Any fertility services if the plan member has undergone a vasectomy. - Any non-medical costs related to procuring donor sperm, donor ova, donor embryos or surrogacy services. - Services to reverse voluntary sterilizations.